Tech-Andaz/pay-minion/src/SafePayEmbedded/Usage Guide SafePayEmbedded.md

     "mode" => "unscheduled_cof", // Optional - Defaults to unscheduled_cof
     "currency" => "PKR", // Optional - Defaults to PKR
-    "source" => "My App", // Optional - Defaults to Pay Minion ));
+    "source" => "My App", // Optional - Defaults to Pay Minion "is_implicit" => false, // Optional - True / False - Set to true if save card is mandatory
+));
 $SafePayEmbeddedAPI = new SafePayEmbeddedAPI($SafePayEmbeddedClient);
 ?>